thaydan/ocp8/README.md

 Admin | `admin@admin.com` | `admin`
 User | `user@user.com` | `user`

-## Run the app with local Symfony server
+## Run the application on your computer

 You can use the local Symfony server to run the application on your computer.
 This requires installing [Symfony CLI](https://symfony.com/download).